 3. It will work if your body is ready.

 “I had my membranes stripped with my daughter, Cameron, twice,” says Jessica Stafford, who delivered each of her three children vaginally.
 “Each time it did nothing but cause pain and cramping.
 I didn’t do it with Clayton and don’t regret it, but I did do it with my third, Cohen and he was born the same day.
 In my experiences, it will only work if your body is ready for labor.”

 4. It hurt, but got the job done.

 Tracy Jarrell, mom to 1-year-old Naomi, says, “My labor started about 12 hours after having membranes stripped.
 Not the most comfortable procedure…but it did get my labor started.”

-If your pregnancy is at full term and you’re ready to meet your baby, there are less invasive ways to get labor started.
+If your pregnancy is at full term and you’re ready to meet your baby, there are less invasive ways to get labor started than membrane stripping.